Peter Cannon-Brookes

-Peter Cannon-Brookes (born 23 August 1938) is a British art historian, with a special interest in Czech sculpture, and a curator who founded the journal Museum Management and Curatorship.
+Peter Cannon-Brookes (23 August 1938 – 3 May 2026) was a British art historian, with a special interest in Czech sculpture, and a curator who founded the journal Museum Management and Curatorship.

 Early life and education

 Cannon-Brookes was born on 23 August 1938, the son of Victor Montgomery Cannon Brookes and Nancy Margaret Markham-Carter.
 His father, a solicitor, and outwardly “a genial, safe, reliable family man”, was an intelligence officer and secretary of the Special Operations Executive, who, after World War II, went on to help in the fight against the Cold War.

-Cannon-Brookes attended Bryanston School and studied Natural Sciences at Trinity Hall, Cambridge (MA) and History of Art at the Courtauld Institute of Art (PhD).
+He attended Bryanston School and studied Natural Sciences at Trinity Hall, Cambridge (MA) and History of Art at the Courtauld Institute of Art (PhD).

 Career

 Cannon-Brookes served as Keeper of Art at Birmingham Museum and Art Gallery from 1965 to 1978 and then at the National Museum of Wales in Cardiff between 1978 and 1986.
 He produced a number of exhibitions and accompanying catalogues during his time as museum curator.
-He is consultant curator for the Franta Belsky and Irena Sedlecká Studios, but his main focus has been education and research, particularly of the conservation and security of art objects.
+He was consultant curator for the Franta Belsky and Irena Sedlecká Studios, but his main focus has been education and research, particularly of the conservation and security of art objects.

-He has been a member of the International Committee for Conservation, part of the International Council of Museums, for many years, acting as president of the International Art Exhibitions Committee and vice chairman of the board of the ICOM-CC (1978–81).
+He was a member of the International Committee for Conservation, part of the International Council of Museums, for many years, acting as president of the International Art Exhibitions Committee and vice chairman of the board of the ICOM-CC (1978–81).
 Also a Fellow of the International Institute for Conservation of Historic and Artistic Works, he has lectured and written on the subject and, in 1982, he founded the journal Museum Management and Curatorship.
-In an article for the journal to commemorate its 30th anniversary in 2012, Cannon-Brookes reflected on how little the problems facing museums had changed and mourned the teaching of what he calls ‘historic art’.
+In an article for the journal to commemorate its 30th anniversary in 2012, Cannon-Brookes reflected on how little the problems facing museums had changed and mourned the teaching of what he called ‘historic art’.
 Whilst talking about resources and funding he makes reference to the photographs held by the Witt and Conway Libraries housed at the Courtauld Institute of Art to which he contributed.
 The archive of primarily architectural images held by the Conway Library is being digitised to widen the reach of this research resource.

-Cannon-Brookes has continued to be involved with the history of art, lecturing on Czech sculpture, for example, a talk on Czechoslovak figurative sculpture to accompany the 2019 exhibition, Czech Routes at the Ben Uri Gallery, and reviewing exhibitions.
+Cannon-Brookes continued to be involved with the history of art, lecturing on Czech sculpture, for example, a talk on Czechoslovak figurative sculpture to accompany the 2019 exhibition, Czech Routes at the Ben Uri Gallery, and reviewing exhibitions.
 In March 2020, he and his wife co-wrote a review of the exhibition George IV: Art & Spectacle at the Queen's Gallery for the British Society for Eighteenth-Century Studies and they both contributed articles to the exhibition catalogue Czech Routes to Britain.
-Additionally, Cannon-Brookes contributes to the Encyclopædia Britannica.
+Additionally, Cannon-Brookes contributed to the Encyclopædia Britannica.

-Cannon-Brookes received an Honorary Silver Medal of Jan Masaryk from the Czech Republic Ambassador at the Czech Embassy in London in July 2021.
+He received an Honorary Silver Medal of Jan Masaryk from the Czech Republic Ambassador at the Czech Embassy in London in July 2021.